susbo/Drosophila_unistrand_clusters/README.md

 ### Analyses

+* [Genome_assemblies](https://github.com/susbo/Uni-strand_clusters/tree/main/Genome_assemblies) - Scripts to download and process all 193 genome assemblies used in this study.
 * [De-novo_clusters](https://github.com/susbo/Uni-strand_clusters/tree/main/De-novo_clusters) - Scripts to calculate genome-wide LTR and transposons content, respectively.
 This will allows detection of unistrand clusters based on transposon coverage.
-* [Genome_assemblies](https://github.com/susbo/Uni-strand_clusters/tree/main/Genome_assemblies) - Scripts to download and process all 193 genome assemblies used in this study.
-* [Synteny_biogenesis_genes](https://github.com/susbo/Uni-strand_clusters/tree/main/Synteny_biogenesis_genes) - Scripts to find syntenic locations of genes relevant for somatic piRNA biogenesis.
 * [Transposon_libraries](https://github.com/susbo/Uni-strand_clusters/tree/main/Transposon_libraries) - Scripts/instructions to generate transposon libraries.
-* Macro and microsynteny visualisation (MCScan) - Scripts to produce macro- and microsynteny plots using MCScan.
+* Synteny visualisation - Scripts to produce macro-/microsynteny plots using MCScan.
 These are currently available at [https://github.com/marianna-trapotsi/MCScan_plot](https://github.com/marianna-trapotsi/MCScan_plot).
+* [Synteny_biogenesis_genes](https://github.com/susbo/Uni-strand_clusters/tree/main/Synteny_biogenesis_genes) - Scripts to find syntenic locations of genes relevant for somatic piRNA biogenesis.

+Please reach out if you are missing information about any analysis step used in the paper and we will add it here if possible.

 ### Version